MicroHealthLLC/mSend/README.md

 # 3.2 install imagick extension and enable

-yum install ImageMagick ImageMagick-devel -y

-yum install gcc make automake php-pear php-devel -y
+yum install php-pear php-devel gcc

-pecl install imagick
+yum install ImageMagick ImageMagick-devel ImageMagick-perl

 # 4. Create a new mariadb database on your server.
 Create/assign a user to it.